lyz-code/blue-book/docs/devops/helmfile.md

     It will show you all the changed lines with the 20 previous and next ones.
 * Once you agree on them, run `helmfile --environment=staging apply` to apply them.
+* Check that all the helm deployments are well deployed with `helm list -A
+    | grep -v deployed`
 * Wait 20 minutes to see if the monitoring system or your fellow partners start yelling at you.
 * If something breaks up, try to fix it up, if you see it's going to delay you